alperenag/project-quiver/docs/Engineering Reports/0001-PT1-Engineering-Report.md

 - Emergency ballistic parachute
 - LiDAR navigation
 - Dedicated ground control software
-- etc
+- etc.

-The initial version (PT1) doesn't have a waterproof and dustproof design, the only one attachment interface of the aircraft was located on the belly of the cockpit, and flight controller unit (FCU) was located on the top of the battery enclosure and exposed in the open for easier configuration operations.
+PT1 is neither water nor dustproof and includes a single standardized attachment interface on the cockpit’s underside.
+The flight controller unit (FCU) remains exposed atop the battery enclosure for simplicity.

-The first and current piece of mission equipment is a herbicide dispenser "Brush Pod" (or "Brush bullet dispener"), and the first experimental commercial project is corresponding vegetation analysis and aerial dispensing services.
-"Brush Pod" will be installed through the standardized attachment interface on the cockpit.
+The initial mission equipment, a standardized quick-release "Brush Pod" herbicide dispenser, is designed for commercial aerial vegetation management.

-The common design process of Project Quiver will be to use Onshape and Fusion 360 for CAD/CAM software.
-They will mainly be used for overall layout, structure design and finite element method (FEA) analysis.
+Project Quiver utilized Onshape and Fusion 360 for structural design, layout, and finite element analysis (FEA).
+Flexible software selection enabled team members to leverage their preferred tools and workflows, facilitating interoperability through STEP and similar formats.
-Since the project does not specifiy the use of industrial design software, design personnel could use any software and workflow they are familiar with.
-Therefore, while working between multiple software, STEP or other similar formats could be used as data exchange formats.

 <!-- Chinese origin 中文原文（未纠错和润色）